danieldietrich/journal/_posts/2024-01-06-constant-change.md

 [^body-and-mind]: Our system is composed of two parts, the physical body and the non-physical mind.
 The blueprint of our body is encoded in a DNA double helix, consisting of sequences of base pairs formed by two nucleotides.

-[^koan]: A [koan](https://en.wikipedia.org/wiki/Koan) is a paradoxical anecdote or riddle used in Zen Buddhism to demonstrate the inadequacy of logical reasoning and to provoke the "great doubt," with the goal to reach enlightenment.
+[^koan]: A [koan](https://en.wikipedia.org/wiki/Koan) is a paradoxical anecdote or riddle used in Zen Buddhism to demonstrate the inadequacy of logical reasoning and to provoke the "great doubt", with the goal to reach enlightenment.

 [^reciprocity]: By virtue of the social [rule of reciprocity](https://en.wikipedia.org/wiki/Reciprocity_(social_and_political_philosophy)), people feel obligated to provide benefits to those who have provided benefits to them.